 This in-town shopping center includes a Safeway with an excellent deli section for on-the-go snacks, as well a Wal-Mart, where visitors can find affordable Hawaiian souvenirs including discounted Kona coffee and macadamia nuts.

-Popular for its original print dresses, skirts, and tops for women and girls, this store's feminine, flirty outfits are all designed in Hawaii and offer a contemporary twist on traditional "aloha" wear.
-In addition to clothing, the boutique carries jewelry, hats, slippers, stuffed animals, and other trinkets and toys. www.cinnamongirl.com.
+Popular for its original print dresses, skirts, and tops for women and girls, this store's feminine, flirty outfits are all designed and made in Hawaii and offer a contemporary twist on traditional "aloha" wear.
+In addition to clothing, the boutique carries perfume, jewelry, hats, slippers, stuffed animals, and other trinkets and toys. www.cinnamongirl.com.

 The Waikoloa branch of this 25-year fashion veteran offers really sweet matching aloha outfits for the entire family. www.blueginger.com.